SAP-archive/teched2020-DEV164/exercises/ex4/README.md

     noDataText="{i18n>noSensorDataText}">
 ````

-3. Add the newly introduced i18n key also to your `i18n.properties` file, which is located under `SensorManager/webapp/i18n/`, and by the way, let's also pick a better title.
+3. Add the newly introduced i18n key also to your `i18n.properties` file, which is located under `sensormanager/webapp/i18n/`, and by the way, let's also pick a better title and prepare some other strings we'll need later.

-***SensorManager/webapp/i18n/i18n.properties***
+***sensormanager/webapp/i18n/i18n.properties***

 ````ini
 title=Keep Cool Inc. Sensor Manager